Sunday, March 10, 2019

 Someone said that Facebook or WhatsApp chat is not a reunion.
 Food, drinks and real conversations are a class reunion.
 Unquote.

-Not satisfied with the first reunion lunch, another breakfast gathering was organised on 1 March.
+Not satisfied with the first reunion lunch, another breakfast gathering was organised on 1 March at the BSA Food Court.
 This breakfast eventually extended to become brunch.
 One thing is certain, they didn't seem tired of talking on and on.......
 As one exclaimed : "Chat until the cows come home!".